Please read the Court Etiquette article under the "Information" tab on our website.

-- When you arrive to play, please help set up a net standard before starting play, if there are enough players to warrant setting up another court.
-Also, before you leave, please help take down a net standard, starting with Courts # 1 and #6, if there are not enough players remaining to warrant keeping all courts set up.
-All courts use the paddle line up system to determine who goes on court next when there are more players than courts available.
+When you arrive to play, please help set up a net standard before starting play.
+Before you leave, please help take down a net standard unless there is someone waiting to play on your court.
+Please do not assume that the court will be used later in the day.
+All courts use the paddle line-up system to determine who goes on court next when there are more players than courts available.

-- This website (www.aikenpickleball.com) contains our playing schedule Calendar, Handouts, Site News, and Links to all things related to pickleball.
+This website (www.aikenpickleball.com) contains our playing schedule calendar, handouts, news, and links to all things related to pickleball.
 Go to the “Contact Us” tab on the home page to send an email with any questions or comments you have about the Odell Weeks pickleball program or to have your email address added to our List Serve.
+You may also send an e-mail to the help desk at email@example.com.
 Positive and constructive comments are always welcome!

 1. Drop-in Play (DIP) - Mixed levels

 The days and times for each format session are listed on our website under the "Calendar" tab.

 A description of the guidelines for each play format follows:

 All skill levels mix together.
 There is one paddle queue feeding into all six courts.
 This is co-mingling time to welcome and play with newcomers or play at another skill level to advance your game.
 We encourage players to partner up in the most balanced way possible, ensuring the best game for all players.

 Players may play at their skill level determined by the Rating Committee as posted on our website.
 The schematics below indicate skill level court assignments.
 Players who do not have a rating should play on court 1 at all court designation sessions.
 Visitors may obtain a temporary rating from a player representative.